sfinkenhdz/choose-your-own/choose/story_text_draft_2.md

   OUTCOME3-DEFENSE/OFFENSE:
   TEXT:
-  We visit the group that has a good system for protecting themselves from (disaster).
+  We visit the group that is developing a system to attack the Daleks.
 They have decent shelter, and a moderate food supply.
-They recognize that both of these needs could be better met since they have been focusing on stopping the spread of (disaster).
+They recognize that both of these needs could be better met.

-  This is a tough group becasue xxx.
-They are pretty ego-tystical and think they are better than the other groups.
+  This is a tough group because they are pretty ego-tystical and think they are better than the other groups.

   Should we tell them how great they are, or tell them they are wrong?
   END

   CHOICE5-THEY ARE GREAT:
   TEXT
   Like so many of us, this group responds really well to positive reinforcement.
-And, they really have done exceptional work crafting a means of stopping the spread of (disaster).
-Making the temperamental members of this group feel good about themselves let them feel more comfortable admitting they need xx from the others.
+And, our praise is sincere; they really have done exceptional work.
+Making the temperamental members of this group feel good about themselves let them feel more comfortable admitting they need help from the others.

   Success!
   END